 RLS has also been found to be associated with several other factors:

 - Low levels of iron can cause a drop in dopamine levels.
-Subsequently, iron deficiency anemia has been linked to RLS.
-In this case, taking care of the deficiency with supplements or iron-rich foods can relieve symptoms.
+Subsequently, iron

 - Lack of magnesium, a vital mineral that maintains normal muscle and nerve function, is also linked with restless leg syndrome.